 - showing off your coding skills to the world!

-The best feature: they allow you to test and keep experimental snippets code without the rigmarole of creating files, firing up your IDE or setting up a local server.
+The best feature: they allow you to test and keep experimental front-end code snippets without the rigmarole of creating files, firing up your IDE or setting up a local server.
 Here are seven of the best …

 The prize for the best-looking feature-packed playground goes to CodePen.
-The service highlights popular demonstrations (“Pens”) and offers advanced functionality such as sharing and embedding.
-The PRO service provides cross-browser testing, pair-programming and teaching options for just $9 per month.
+The service highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature only added in March 2017.
+It offers advanced functionality such as sharing and embedding of Pens, adding external JS and CSS libraries, popular preprocessors, and tons more.
+The PRO service provides cross-browser testing, pair-programming and teaching options starting from just $9 per month.

 I guess I missed your favorite?…